kousu/arch-conf/README.md

 `ansible`, `terraform`, `kubernetes`, all that junk is effective but overly complicated.
 Why add the complexity when OSes already come with a system for controlling what files and software are on your disk: its package manager?

-Here I'm doing this with [Arch's PKGBUILD format](https://wiki.archlinux.org/wiki/PKGBUILD).
-So, that means you have to be using Arch to use this particular set up.
-The main novelty here is that
+I've built this on Arch, using their [PKGBUILD format](https://wiki.archlinux.org/wiki/PKGBUILD).

-This automates as many parts of https://wiki.archlinux.org/Installation_guide that it can, including the all important "suggestions" to actually install suites of useful software.
-In that sense this is something like [Manjaro](TODO), but without (yet) its own installer.
+This automates as many parts of https://wiki.archlinux.org/Installation_guide that it can, including the all important config to make a bootable system and selections of different apps.
+The higher level packages include my personal UI customization preferences, copiously commented so that you can learn the pointers I've collected in my little internet flower pot.

-It also includes my personal UI customization preferences.
-And it's copiously commented so that you can learn the pointers I've collected in my little dustpan over years on the internet.
+The `kousu-device-*` packages are the top level.
+You can copy those packages and customize them, or install the lower level packages directly.
+Modifications are done by editing `PKGBUILD`s or changing files in `src/`'s, [rebuilding](#building), and then `pacman -Syu`.
+There is no configuration language to learn beyond PKGBUILD is standard and very concise shell.

 ## Prereqs